ARM-software/abi-aa/ehabi32/ehabi32.rst

      address upon function exit.
 The Return Address Authentication Code is an unsigned integer with the same size as a general-purpose register.
-Upon completion of the unwinding instructions, the Return Address Authentication Code can be used to validate the content of VRS[r15], using vsp as a modifier.
+Upon completion of the unwinding instructions, the Return Address Authentication Code can be used to validate the content of VRS[r15] and if code 0xb5 is encountered before completion of the unwinding, the effective VSP value at code 0xb5 will be used as modifier, otherwise the CFA is used as the modifier.

+  h) In a very small number of cases (for example, nested functions when a
+     closure pointer is passed as an additional argument), the inter-procedural scratch register (IP) may be live on entry to the function.
+In this situation the return address cannot be signed until IP has been copied somewhere else (for example, by saving it onto the stack).
+When Return Address Authentication is needed in this situation, code 0xb5 indicates the effective VSP value to use for the authentication as modifier instead of the CFA.

 .. _ehabi32-table4: